pdureau/ui_icons/modules/ui_icons_example/modules/ui_icons_bootstrap/README.md

 ## INTRODUCTION

-The UI Icons Bootstrap module provider for UI Icons.
+The Bootstrap icons module provider for UI Icons.

 ## INSTALLATION